Correlation attack: Terminology

 A Boolean function $F(x_1, \ldots, x_n)$ of n variables is said to be "m-th order correlation immune", or to have "mth order correlation immunity" for some integer m, if no significant correlation exists between the function's output and any Boolean function of m of its inputs.
 For example, a Boolean function that has no first-order or second-order correlations, but which does have a third-order correlation exhibits 2nd order correlation immunity.
 Obviously, higher correlation immunity makes a function more suitable for use in a keystream generator (although this is not the only thing that needs to be considered).

 Siegenthaler showed that the correlation immunity m of a Boolean function of algebraic degree d of n variables satisfies $m + d \leq n$; for a given set of input variables, this means that a high algebraic degree will restrict the maximum possible correlation immunity.
 Furthermore, if the function is balanced then $m \leq n - 1$.

 It follows that it is impossible for a function of n variables to be nth order correlation immune.
 This also follows from the fact that any such function can be written using a Reed-Muller basis as a combination of XORs of the input functions.

 Cipher design implications

 Given the probable extreme severity of a correlation attack's impact on a stream cipher's security, it should be essential to test a candidate Boolean combination function for correlation immunity before deciding to use it in a stream cipher.
-However, it is important to note that high correlation immunity is a necessary, but not sufficient condition for a Boolean function to be appropriate for use in a keystream generator.
+However, high correlation immunity is a necessary, but not sufficient condition for a Boolean function to be appropriate for use in a keystream generator.
 There are other issues to consider, for example, whether or not the function is balanced - whether it outputs as many or roughly as many 1's as it does 0's when all possible inputs are considered.

 Research has been conducted into methods for easily generating Boolean functions of a given size which are guaranteed to have at least some particular order of correlation immunity.
 This research has uncovered links between correlation immune Boolean functions and error correcting codes.